 - Elimination of the ACA subsidy cliff.

-You might be able to take further advantage of these changes by possibly switching to a better plan, as a special enrollment period for the ACA has already started and was extended through August 15 for most states.
+You might be able to take further advantage of these changes by possibly switching to a better plan, as a special enrollment period for the ACA was created and extended through August 15 (2021) for most states.
 If you haven’t enrolled in an ACA plan, but are eligible, check out my ACA enrollment guide for more info.

 Also, the cost of COBRA premiums are covered through September for those who have lost their job.

 The Child Tax Credit is expanded for 2021 to $3,600 for children under age 6 and $3,000 for children age 6 to up to 17 (was previously 16).
-This is a huge amount of assistance, even larger than the direct payments, to lower and middle class families with children.
+This expanded Child Tax Credit in 2021 is a huge amount of assistance, even larger than the direct payments, to lower and middle class families with children.

 - The credit phases out for Individuals with an AGI exceeding $75,000, Married Filing Jointly exceeding $150,000, and Head of Household exceeding $112,500.